This post may contain affiliate links.

 - Salmon filets.
 As a west coaster, I prefer a salmon burger recipe with a whole piece of fish vs. a food processor burger mixture made with salmon chunks/canned salmon and breadcrumbs.
-Any type of salmon portions from the freezer are quick to thaw in a bowl of cool water for easy weeknight family meals, but of course fresh salmon is fantastic, too.
+Any type of salmon portions from the freezer are quick to thaw in a bowl of cool water for easy weeknight family meals, but of course fresh salmon is fantastic, too (Psst. if you love glazed salmon, you must also try my Honey Teriyaki Glazed Salmon and Cajun Honey Butter Salmon recipes).
 Skinless salmon is great, but harder to find.
 You can easily remove the skin after cooking (it just pulls right off) if you aren’t a fan.

 - Toppings of choice.
 I like to start with slaw mix.
 A bag of slaw mix to the rescue.
 In this recipe, it saves lots of chopping for a lightening-fast burger topper.
 Simply stir it up with mayo, jalapeno and cumin seeds (or feel free to swap the cumin for some lime juice/lime zest or lemon juice/lemon zest).
 More topping ideas below.

 - Burger buns.
 Feel free to use whatever you can get your hands on.
 I love soft potato rolls.
 You could even use a wrap.